tonyvict/tp/docs/DeveloperGuide.md

 - Invalid indices throw `MESSAGE_INVALID_PERSON_DISPLAYED_INDEX`.
 - Because the command is irreversible, consider pairing it with undo when available.

+#### Design considerations

+- **Minimal surface area**: The command only operates on the index and does not expose extra options, reducing accidental deletions.
+- **No-op avoidance**: Invalid indices abort before mutating state, ensuring that errors never partially modify the model.
+- **Filter awareness**: Deletion relies on the currently filtered list; the command intentionally removes the entry without resetting filters so tutors can continue working within the same subset.

 ### Mark Student Attendance Command